CycloneDX/guides/SBOM/en/0x10-Introduction.md

 electronics, IoT, ICS, and other types of embedded devices.
 CycloneDX fills an important role in-between traditional eBOM and mBOM use cases for hardware devices.

+###  Machine Learning Bill of Materials (ML-BOM)
+ML-BOMs provide transparency for machine learning models and dataset which provide visibility into possible security, privacy, safety and ethical considerations.
+CycloneDX standardizes model cards in a way where inventory of models and datasets can be used independently or combined with inventory of software and hardware components or services defined in HBOMs, SBOMs and SaaSBOMs.

 ### Operations Bill of Materials (OBOM)
 OBOMs provide full-stack inventory of runtime environments, configurations, and additional dependencies.
 CycloneDX is a full-stack bill of materials standard supporting entire runtime environments consisting of hardware, firmware, containers, operating systems, applications and their libraries.
 Coupled with the ability to specify configuration makes CycloneDX ideal for Operational Bill of Materials.

+### Manufacturing Bill of Materials (MBOM)
+CycloneDX can describe declared and observed formulation for reproducibility throughout the product lifecycle of components and services.
+This advanced capability provides transparency into how components were made, how a model was trained, or how a service was created or deployed.
+Every component and service in a CycloneDX BOM can optionally specify formulation and do so in existing BOMs, or in dedicated MBOMs.
+By externalizing formulation into dedicated MBOMs, SBOMs can simply link to MBOMs for their components and services and access control can be managed independently.
+This allows organizations to maintain tighter control over what parties gain access to inventory information in a BOM and what parties have access to MBOM information which may have higher sensitivity and data classification.

+### Bill of Attestations (BOA)
+BOA's are machine-readable statements of claims, evidence, and testimony in compliance with regulations, standards, and frameworks.
+CycloneDX implements a general-purpose attestation strategy that allows it to be leveraged across many industries and for a wide variety of purposes.
+This may include compliance with ISO 27001, SOC 2, NIST SSDF, and OWASP ASVS.

 ### Bill of Vulnerabilities (BOV)
 CycloneDX BOMs may consist solely of vulnerabilities, thus can be used to share vulnerability data between systems and